SkoolNotes/Taproot/2021BIO201/KBhBIO101Mutations.md

 ---

 # Mutations
 Mutations are one way by which totally random, not controlled for, and fully spontaneous genetic modifications happen to literally anywhere in any cell's DNA during [[KBhBIO101CellReproduction]].
-Specifically, it involves an environmental factor or the sheer entropy of things to directly, or indirectly (by causing a )
+Specifically, it involves an environmental factor or the sheer entropy of things to directly, or indirectly (by causing/creating a oopsie during [[KBhBIO101DNAReplication]]) _mutate_ the resulting supposed-to-be-exact copy of DNA.

-you are probably looking for [[KBhBIO101MutationsAllealsInheritance]].

 ![Pasted image 20210331134011.png](./Pasted image 20210331134011.png)

+To figure out how mutations work, you first need to know how DNA looks like, so here goes a...

+***

 Pyrimides - cytosine + thymine.
 Single ring.